 I made several batches of macadamia nut butter, and I find I like the texture more when a little coconut oil is added and a scoop of date paste or raw honey.
 The result is a soft, spreadable nut butter that can replace peanut butter in any recipe.

-Process the nuts in a food processor for 2-3 minutes or until the nuts are pureed.
+To get started, process the macadamia nuts in a food processor for 2-3 minutes or until the nuts are pureed.
 Add in a pinch of salt, coconut oil, and raw honey (if using) and continue to process until the butter is mixed thoroughly.